keytiong/crux-hbase/README.md

 Refer to Crux [reference](https://opencrux.com/reference/installation.html) for details on how to configure Crux index store, document store and transaction log.

-The first step is to specify the configuration for the HBase connection with `io.kosong.crux.hbase/->hbase-connection` module.
+The first step is to specify the HBase client configuration with the `io.kosong.crux.hbase/->hbase-config` module.

+This follows with the use of `io.kosong.crux.hbase/->hbase-connection` module to create the HBase connection.

 And then we can use the `io.kosong.crux.hbase/->kv-store` module to configure the desired Crux components (index store, document store or transaction log)